-Jennifer Love Hewitt and Carson Daly
+Carson Daly and Jennifer Love Hewitt

-TRL host Carson Daly and ingenue actor Jennifer Love Hewitt were one of the most '90s couples the '90s produced.
+TRL host Carson Daly and ingenue actor Jennifer Love Hewitt were one of the most '90s couples the '90s ever produced.
 Unfortunately, they had an awkward end.
 Daly told People (as reported by E!
 Online) that he found out they were broken up by hearing Hewitt say so on Howard Stern's radio show.

 Vanilla Ice and Madonna

 Vanilla Ice and Madonna hooked up back in the very early '90s, and the rapper (real name Robert Van Winkle) claimed later that she was the pursuer.
 He's also said that they broke up because he wasn't pleased with her infamous 1992 book, Sex, nor how he was included in the suggestive photography.

 Singer-songwriter Fiona Apple and filmmaker Paul Thomas Anderson were one of the decade's coolest and artiest couples, but they fizzled out after three years.
 In 2020, Apple opened up about the long-past relationship, calling Anderson a "coldly critical" and "contemptuous" partner.

 The pair met in 1991, married in 1992, and were divorced just two years later.
 Paula Abdul told People that the relationship ended because Emilio Estevez, already a father of two from a previous marriage, did not want any more children.
 The singer said the impasse was "heartbreaking for [them] both."